OyvindSabo/gremlin-style-guide/README.md

 ```

 ### Add linebreak after punctuation
 While adding the linebreak before the punctuation looks good in most cases, it introduces alignment problems when not all lines start with a punctuation.
 You never know if the next line should be indented relative to the punctuation of the previous line or the method of the previous line.
-Adding the unctuation before the linebreak also means that you can know if you have reached the end of the query without reading the next line.
+Adding the punctuation before the linebreak also means that you can know if you have reached the end of the query without reading the next line.
 ```Java
 // Bad
 g.V().by(